How to Use FileSystemWatcher Safely - Lost Events, Duplicate Notifications, and the Traps Around Completion Detection

 using var stream = File.OpenRead(e.FullPath);

-Import(stream); // the file may still be incomplete
+Import(stream); // might still be copying

 };